-The national average cost for installing a backyard basketball court is between $30,000 and $47,500.
-Most people pay around $35,800 to install and illuminate a tiled half regulation court with tiles and painted lines, an in-ground hoop, and a scoreboard.
-At the low end of the spectrum, however, you can opt for an asphalt half junior court with two standard hoops for $10,950.
-At the high end, you can pay up to $170,000 to prepare the land in your backyard, level it, and have a personalized maple hardwood full regulation court installed with two tempered glass portable hoops and all advanced parts included.
+The national average cost for installing a backyard basketball court is between $30,000 and $60,000.
+Most people pay around $46,650 to install and illuminate a full-size regulation court with rubber flooring, painted lines, in-ground hoops, and a scoreboard.
+At the low end of the spectrum, however, you can opt for a vinyl half junior court with a portable hoop and lightning for $15,500.
+At the high end, you can pay up to $150,000 to prepare the land in your backyard, level it, and have a maple hardwood full regulation court installed with two tempered glass portable hoops and all advanced parts included.

 |Cost to Build Basketball Court|

-A full-sized court can cost you $46,200 to $70,500, In contrast, installing a half-sized backyard basketball court will cost $12,694 to $35,250.
+The cost of a basketball court depends on the size, so your costs can be $15,500 for installing a half-sized backyard basketball court and go up to $80,000 for a full-size court.
 Many homeowners want to have a full-sized basketball court installed.
-However, if they don’t have the space needed for it, they opt for a half-sized court.
+However, if they do not have the space needed for it, they opt for a half-sized court.
 Keep in mind that the type of play you want determines the size of your court.
 Here is how much you could expect to pay to install each type of basketball court with a concrete base and a tile playing surface:

 |Basketball Court Type||Cost (Installed)|